lucj/kernelci-docker/search/README.md

-In order to simplify the search in log files, an Elastic stack (previously known as ELK stack) could be used.
+In order to simplify the search in log files, an EFK stack (Elasticsearch, Fluentd, Kibana) can be used.
 Log files are indexed in Elasticsearch, as soon as they are created on the filesystem, and filtered through Kibana great interface.

 *** WIP ***